Bikesharing in Prague

 - Locate the nearest bike on the map.

-- In the app, press the large Rekola button and enter the 6-digit number.
-The app will give you a code for the lock.
+- The app will give you a code for the lock.

 - When you are finished, return the bike anywhere within the zone.
 Lock the bike in a bicycle stand or to any fixed point.